sergeykonkin/yc-ru-vpn/README.md

 ### Result

-As a result, the `<IP_ADDRESS>.ovpn` file will be created in the current directory.
+As a result, the `profile.ovpn` file will be created in the current directory.
 Use it with any OpenVPN client (like official OpenVPN Client or Tunnelblick) to connect to your freshly created OpenVPN server.

+> Copy of it will be in the home directory of `ubuntu` user on the virtual machine.

 ## Uninstall